Complete Guide to Parts of Helicopter: Names, Functions & Diagram

 Did you know that helicopters have to work in the most difficult environments, from sweltering deserts to icy mountains?

 Because of this, a helicopter’s cooling system is more complex than just a straightforward radiator and fan.
-Instead, it frequently uses intricate heat exchangers and other cutting-edge technology to keep the engine and other components cool even in harsh settings.
+Instead, it frequently uses intricate heat exchangers and other technology to keep the engine and other components cool even in harsh environments.

 Rotor Brake